harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### What caching options does Harness CI offer?

-Harness CI offers a variety of [caching](https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/share-ci-data-across-steps-and-stages) options, including S3, GCS, and Harness-hosted Cache Intelligence.
+Harness CI offers a variety of [caching](https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/share-ci-data-across-steps-and-stages) options, including S3, GCS, and Harness-managed Cache Intelligence.

 ### How can I download files from an S3 bucket in Harness CI?